hannesrosenbusch/my-site/assets/posts/Teaching machine learning at Princeton University.md

 ---
-"Extending my teaching in machine learning"
+Extending my teaching in machine learning
 ---

 Recently, my colleagues and I published a paper serving as a hands-on introduction to machine learning for behavioral scientists.
 In response, Robin Gomilla invited me to share my knowledge in his course on Advanced Statistics.